Zaidsheikh999/Zaidsheikh999/README.md

 - 💬 Ask me about **Swift, SwiftUI, UiKit**

 - 📫 How to reach me **zaidsheikh544@gmail.com**

+<h3 align="left">Open Source Contributions:</h3>

+I'm passionate about open source and have contributed to several iOS projects on GitHub.
+Some of my contributions include:

+- [Cryptography](https://github.com/Zaidsheikh999/Cryptography): This is a cryptography project that provides a simple utility for encrypting and decrypting strings using a chosen cryptographic algorithm.
+The project demonstrates the basic
+   principles of encryption and decryption and serves as a starting point for understanding cryptography concepts in software development.

+- [BreathEase](https://github.com/Zaidsheikh999/BreathEase): breathEase is a simple SwiftUI app designed to guide users through breathing exercises, promoting relaxation and mindfulness.

 <h3 align="left">Connect with me:</h3>
 <p align="left">